Where do I send my application?

 - We accept college level courses only.
 Developmental and remedial type courses are not accepted.

-- Science and Education over 15 years and business courses over 6 years old are not transferrable unless approved by the respective department.
+- Science and education over 15 years old and business courses over six years old are not transferrable unless approved by the respective department.

 - Up to 90 total transfer credits are accepted.
 Maximum of 64 from community college.
 AP and CLEP are accepted as community college credit.

-- D grades are accepted but limited to 2 courses and 6 credit hours in general education coursework.
+- D grades are accepted but limited to two courses and six credit hours in general education coursework.
 D grades are not accepted in a student’s major or minor.

 How many credits will transfer into major?